skip to content

 Information on applications can be found on the Faculty pages.
 Information on part-time study may also be of interest.For guidance on the costs of Postgraduate courses at the University of Cambridge, click here.
 There are several possible routes to finding funding for Mphil research in Italian at Cambridge.
 Details of how to apply for funding routes can be found here.
 For more general information about funding for MPhil courses, see the central University funding pages.

-* Sykes Postgraduate Research Studentships in Italian (Masters and PhD).
-For further information click here
+* Sykes Postgraduate Research Studentships in Italian (Masters) - for further information see the website.

 Further Information